PatchesMcMatt/CW-Call-Sign-Trainer/README.md

 Simple CW Call Sign Trainer using JavaScript.
 Download the HTML file, run it locally in your browser.

 ### Version history
+0.6 alpha
+- Call signs should be more realistic and should only contain valid amateur service prefixes from ITU regions 1, 2, and 3.
+- Support for ? and / character decoding (future feature requirement)

 0.5 alpha
 - Adjusted GUI
 - Zeros in call signs now show as Ø to remove ambiguity